 H. TIMING EQUIPMENT OPERATOR

 Responsible for operating the timing console when automatic or semi-automatic timing equipment is used.

+I. PLACE JUDGE

+One or two place judges shall be positioned on the side of the course near the finish and shall judge the order of finish of the swimmers.
+If two place judges are used, they shall independently record the order of finish of all swimmers.

 SECTION 4 - SWIM MEET OFFICIALS: